YashPindiwala/MAD402-Finance/Case Study.md

   - Investment Payments.
 - ### AI Suggestion
   - Spending suggestion for shopping, spending on various categories.
-  - Offering a new interest rate for the mortgage.
+  - Offering a rate for the new mortgage.